Late 1939-1944

 My submissions to the Attorney General reinforced Mr. Flöther's [the director of the Celle prison] aversion.
 After I had brought a criminal case against officers of the Mulmshorn satellite camp for mistreatment of prisoners, he said very angrily: 'I suppose you are intent on eliminating officers?'
 When I, on an official trip to a satellite camp - in different motor vehicles, of course -arranged for the weights of some prisoners to be checked in his presence, he said: ‘Do you have any other wishes, demands or complaints?’
 The weights had been falsified for some time.

-On January 15, 1944, Bernhard started his new position at the Schieratz prison camp with about 3500 inmates and attached satellite camps.
-On January 16, he made a note “’The prison holds 14 to 16-year-old long-term ‘criminals’.”
-The prisoners in Schieratz were Polish and many of them, according to Bernhard, were convicted of minor offenses, such as illegal distilling or drunkenness.
+In September 1942, Bernhard was told that there were plans to transfer him to a detention center in Rawitsch (now called Rawicz, Poland) in the occupied eastern territories, but he avoided the transfer for a time and continued his work.
+In the end, because of his continuous "trouble making," the authorities forcibly transferred him to Schieratz (now called Schieradz, Poland) for a three-and-a-half-month work assignment.
+On January 15, 1944, Bernhard started his new position at the Schieratz prison camp with about 3,500 imprisoned people and attached satellite camps.
+On January 16, he made a note: “The prison holds 14 to 16-year-old long-term ‘criminals’.”
+The people incarcerated at Schieratz were Polish and many of them, according to Bernhard, were convicted of minor offenses, such as illegal distilling or drunkenness.
 Their sentences could be up to six months.
-Two days after his arrival, Bernhard had to go on an inspection trip to the Selow and Herbetow satellite camps.
+Two days after his arrival, Bernhard had to go on an inspection trip to the Selow and Herbetow satellite camps:

 With a total number of 1000 Poles, two hundred prisoners were held in a dormitory with three wooden bunks built on top of each other at about 40 cm from each other.
 On another inspection trip to Burzenin, I found the same conditions as on the previous day.

-A few days later he discovered,
+A few days later he discovered:

-...that the Polish prisoners had to lie locked in a room on the wooden floor for eight days and nights - this was supposedly done as a preventive measure against typhus and was extended up to 20 days - I immediately wrote to the head of the prison: ‘The inmates of Schieratz Prison must lie on the floor or on wooden planks for eight days and nights.
+..that the Polish prisoners had to lie locked in a room on the wooden floor for eight days and nights - this was supposedly done as a preventive measure against typhus and was extended up to 20 days - I immediately wrote to the head of the prison: "The inmates of Schieratz Prison must lie on the floor or on wooden planks for eight days and nights.
 As neither the prison regulations nor hygiene considerations justify such a measure, I request that forty straw sacks be ordered to be made.
-P.S.: The last arrivals have already spent three nights in what would otherwise be considered a punitive measure.
-Signature Dr. Hartung
+P.S.: The last arrivals have already spent three nights in what would otherwise be considered a punitive measure."

 When I inspected the kitchen and the food prepared for the prisoners, I found that it was a soupy lunch with no nutritional value whatsoever, with hardly any meat fibers visible, but inferior turnips and cabbage.
 The bread ration was also extremely small and there was only a small amount of fat.
 In contrast, the catering for officials in the casino was exceptionally good.